p0-security/terraform-p0-aws-iam-inventory/README.md

 aws logs tail /aws/lambda/setup-resource-explorer --follow
 ```

+The Lambda provides detailed logging of:
+- Active regions discovered
+- Indexes deployed
+- Aggregator status and location
+- Default view configuration
+- Any errors encountered

 ## Important Notes

 - The Lambda function can be rerun safely as it checks for existing resources
 - Resource Explorer aggregator setup has a 24-hour cooldown period
+- Member accounts can be explicitly provided or auto-discovered
+- Each account's setup includes comprehensive logging of enabled regions and deployed resources
+- The P0_API_TOKEN environment variable must be set before running Terraform
 - The Lambda can be run with `skipAggregator: true` to test region setup without modifying aggregator settings